Blackcat-Tinkerngineers/Ecommerce-back-end/README.md

   ## About the Project
   <p></p>

-Ojective
-Application built using Express.js API, MySQL and Sequelize.
+Application built using Express, MySQL and Sequelize.
 User will be able to create a personalized db along with a username, password to an enviroment variable file.
 Once connected to db,
 THEN able to connect to a database using Sequelize